AliGh1/k1challange_authProject/README.md

 This project provided by Ali Ghanavati.

-This project created with laravel, tailwindcss, alpine.js.
+This project created with laravel, tailwindcss.

 Enjoy it.